 | Production | ~1,242 | 500 |

 Both the GT2 and GT2 RS are manual only.
 No PDK was offered.
-The entire drivetrain sends power to the rear wheels through a mechanical limited-slip differential.
+The entire drivetrain sends power to the rear wheels through a motorsport-derived mechanical limited-slip differential.
+Porsche Motorsport developed the GT2 suspension setup from racing experience.

-The GT2 RS is the extreme version.
+The GT2 RS model is the extreme version.
+Its weight reduction program is the most aggressive in the 997 lineup.
 Porsche added 90 hp over the standard GT2 through larger turbos, higher boost pressure, and revised exhaust.
 But the real story is weight reduction.

-Carbon fiber front fenders, trunk lid, engine cover, and interior trim.
-Carbon-backed bucket seats.
+Carbon fiber front fenders with air extraction vents, trunk lid, engine cover, and interior trim.
+A titanium exhaust system saved further weight.
+Carbon-backed bucket seats with titanium roll cage fittings.
 Deleted air conditioning (available as a no-cost option to add back).
-The result is a car that weighs under 3,000 lbs while producing 620 hp.
+The result is a car with a curb weight under 3,000 lbs while producing 620 hp.
+That weight figure, combined with 620 hp, gives it a power-to-weight ratio that rivals dedicated race cars.
+The weight saving over the standard 911 GT2 is approximately 80 kg.

-Only 500 GT2 RS cars were built.
+Only 500 GT2 RS model units were built.
 All sold immediately.
 The car set a Nürburgring lap record of 7:18 when it launched, which was the fastest time for a production car at the time.

 Design and Aero

-The 997 GT2 wears the 997 Turbo wide body with specific GT2 aero additions.
-The front bumper has larger air intakes for turbo and brake cooling.
+The 911 GT2 wears the 997 Turbo wide body with specific GT2 aero additions.
+The front bumper has larger air intakes for turbo intercooler cooling.
+Additional side air intakes on the rear fenders also route cool air directly to the engine.
 The fixed rear wing generates real downforce.
-NACA ducts on the rear fenders feed cool air to the brakes.
+NACA ducts on the rear fenders and additional side air intakes feed cool air to the brakes and intercoolers.

-The GT2 RS adds carbon fiber front fenders with air extraction vents, a more aggressive front splitter, and a revised rear diffuser.
+The GT2 RS adds carbon fiber front fenders with air extraction vents, a more aggressive front splitter, additional air intakes in the carbon fenders, and a revised rear diffuser.
 The RS wing sits higher and at a steeper angle than the standard GT2 wing.

 |---|---|---|